malteb247/ModCommander/README.md

 Maybe you know me as [ec8or](http://www.modhoster.com/users/ec8or) from Modhoster.

 # History
-This old application can be downloaded from [Modhoster](http://www.modhoster.com/mods/mod-commander).
+The old release can be downloaded from [Modhoster](http://www.modhoster.com/mods/mod-commander).